SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Forming-and-Joining/Zigbee-Hands-on-Forming-Joining.md

 </div>
 </br>

 ​ •The **Network Creator** and **Network Creator Security** components implement the network forming and opening functionality, therefore these are required to have for the Coordinator.
+Make sure to check the configuration such that it matches the security settings desired.

 ​ •The **Network Steering** and **Update TC Link Key** can be removed, since the device doesn't intend to join to any network.

 ​ •The **Pro Stack** component under Zigbee > Stack > Pro Core includes one of the most complex stack libraries.
 It contains routing, networking, scanning, neighbor, child-handler and other functionalities.
 It's mandatory for Coordinator and Router.
 The sample application uses this component by default.
+Note for End Devices, please use the *Pro Leaf Stack* which only includes the functionality an End Device needs.

 ​ •The **Security Link Keys** component under Zigbee > Stack provides management of APS link keys in the key table.
 It is used by a trust center (coordinator) to manage link keys of devices in the network, or by non-trust center devices wishing to manage partner link keys.
 Therefore, it is required to have.

 ​ •The **CLI: Command Line Interface**, **CLI Core** components in **Services > CLI**.
 This interface lets the user communicate with the SoC.
 In case of selecting the correct board at project creation phase, the component settings should fit to the pinout of the device, but it is also important to double check the values.
 The WSTK comes with a built-in VCOM, and application can use it by connecting WSTK to PC via USB connector.
 This is the Virtual COM port, which must be enabled by installing the IO Stream: USART Component under Services > IO Stream.

 **Note:** Ensure the Zigbee > Zigbee Core CLI is also installed in the project.
 This component should be preinstalled by the Zigbee Minimal Project Configuration.

 Table 2.1 depicts the affected components on the Light (Coordinator) node: